 Implementing OAuth prevents issues with Credential sharing and Credential replays, thus preventing credential frauds and many other associated problems.

-In the next post we will dvelve in detail on these four grant flows with code examples.
+In the next post we will dvelve in detail on OAuth concepts such as tokens, claims and scopes.